Cephra/blog/content/posts/teamspeak-3-server.md

 Simply hop on over to: [0x29a.me:25565](ts3server://0x29a.me?port=25565)

 Once you're in, feel free to chat, strategize, and even goof around.
-And remember, this is a friendly space, so please keep the memes and negativity to a minimum. :smile:
+And remember, this is a friendly space, so please don't be a d*ck. :duck: :smile:

 So, what are you waiting for?
 Come join the server, and let's make this a truly epic gaming experience!